karser/MatomoClickHeatPlugin/README.md

 __Where is the coordinate information from the browser ?__

 ClickHeat plugin uses text files to record the coordinate data of each browser in directory: yourpiwik/tmp/cache/clickheat/logs.

-__What is "click.php returned a status code 403" ?__

-You have to perform the upgrade immediately to version 0.1.5.
-I forgot to put .htaccess.

-__After installing the plugin, Piwik Administration area shows "page not found 404 error".__

-This plugin doesn't consider the IIS.
-Sorry.
-And please delete the ClickHeat plugin (yourpiwik/plugins/ClickHeat) manually via FTP or Explorer.
-We are waiting patches for IIS.

 __Does it withstands high traffics ?__